 The Banded Tussock Caterpillar is a bright green caterpillar with yellow stripes on its back.

-When fully grown, the caterpillar will have a tussock-like tuft of hair on its last body segment.
-These types of caterpillars in Georgia are most often found feeding on cherry, apple, and plum trees.
+The caterpillar will have a tussock-like tuft of hair on its last body segment when fully grown.
+These caterpillars in Georgia are most often found feeding on cherry, apple, and plum trees.

 The Banded Tussock Caterpillar has been known to feed on ornamental plants, including lilacs, peonies, and hollyhocks.

 The caterpillar pupates by spinning a cocoon of silk and leaves, usually high up in the tree branches.
-Adults emerge after about two weeks to mate and lay eggs before they die.
+After about two weeks, adults emerge to mate and lay eggs before they die.

 12. Giant Leopard Moth Caterpillar

-The Giant Leopard Moth caterpillar is one of Georgia’s most common types of caterpillars.
+The Giant Leopard Moth caterpillar is one of Georgia’s most common caterpillars.

 It can be found on various trees, including Blackgum, Sweetbay, and Red Maple.
 The larvae are 1-2 inches long, brown with white spots encircling the body.